 The Parasite movie is a psychological drama with a hint of a gothic element that will leave you with so much to think about.
 In the end, Kim Ki-Taek opts to hide in a bunker, it is hard to believe that how will he stay there for an extended period.

 We mean, wouldn’t it be safer to leave the city and start afresh rather than waiting in a house that will haunt him for eternity!
-The reporter in the end also mentions that there was no motive found for Mr. Kim to murder Mr. Kim, therefore its baseless for him to stay beneath the house as it will just put him at risk.
+The reporter in the end also mentions that there was no motive found for Mr Kim to murder Mr Kim, therefore it is baseless for him to stay beneath the house as it will just put him at risk.

 However, this movie won’t take you to the other side of the world but will awake you to the reality of life and the consequences of your deeds.
 The Parasite has been awarded Oscar and is being launched in India on Amazon Prime, do watch it with a clear mind it will surely leave you with many unanswered questions and perspectives that you need to take into consideration.